This list has been updated for the 2020/21 academic year. Old requirements remain available to students who declared in 2019/20 or earlier.

 SUMMER: Once the proposal has been approved, students should begin to compile an annotated bibliography of sources.
 As the student consults and finds sources, they should be refining their research question as well.
 It is highly recommended that students maintain periodic email contact with the SIP advisor during the Summer.

-All SIP students must submit to the advisor, their annotated bibliography (literature review) and refined research question at the same time.
+All SIP students must submit to the advisor, their annotated bibliography (literature review) and refined research question by the end of First week.

 Students should meet regularly with their advisor during the term.